AVSLab/basilisk/src/simulation/dynamics/GravityGradientEffector/GravityGradientEffector.rst

 Executive Summary
 -----------------
-This :ref:`dynamicEffector` implements a first order gravity gradient torque acting on a spacecraft.
+This module, a sub-class of :ref:`dynamicEffector`, implements a first order gravity gradient torque acting on a spacecraft.
 It is written in a general manner such that one or more gravitational objects are considered.
 This allows a continues simulation to apply gravity gradients torque near the Earth, the moon and onwards to Mars.